CARAT Indonesia Celebrates 75 Years of Diplomatic Relations Between U.S., Indonesia

 |0

-This work, CARAT Indonesia Celebrates 75 Years of Diplomatic Relations Between U.S., Indonesia, by ENS Joash Ward, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CARAT Indonesia Celebrates 75 Years of Diplomatic Relations Between U.S., Indonesia, by 1LT Robert Nanna, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT